-October 11, 2016 is the FIFTH International Day of the Girl Child!
-The United Nations established this day to celebrate girls and raise awareness about the issues we face all over the world (things like limited ability to go to school, child marriage, body negativity and media sexualization, dating violence, and more).
+Every October 11 is the International Day of the Girl Child!
+The United Nations established this annual girls’ rights day to raise awareness about the issues we face all over the world (things like limited ability to go to school, child marriage, body negativity and media sexualization, dating violence, and more).

 And did you know, School Girls Unite was an integral part in making the Day of the Girl a reality, pushing for local-level proclamations, writing issue briefs, and meeting with US State Department and White House staffers in 2012!

 Here are 11 things you can do leading up to the Day of the Girl and all year long!
 We hope you get involved!

 - Let people know you’re excited about the Day of the Girl by sharing on social media

 - Tell at least three people about what the Day of the Girl is: a day to celebrate girls and raise awareness about the challenges they face all over the world

 - Add some of these empowering books about women + girls to your reading list